OPERA-Cal-Val/DSWx-HLS-Requirement-Verification/README.md

 python verify_all.py
 ```

+See `sample_runs.zsh` for some additional ways of parametrizing the tests.

 ## Generating the static `validation_table_data.csv`

 This mirrors the current validation clone.
 To generate this table, one must additionally have: